Abzal7359/Netflix_Sql_Project/README.md

-# Netflix Content Analysis Project
+# Netflix Movies and TV Shows Data Analysis using SQL

 ## Overview

-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+For this research, a thorough SQL analysis of Netflix's movie and TV show data is being conducted.
+The objective is to use the dataset to derive insightful information and provide answers to a range of business queries.
+A thorough description of the project's goals, business issues, solutions, findings, and conclusions may be found in the README that follows.

 ## Objectives